DFE-Digital/teaching-record-system/docs/api-designs/deceased.md

 The `dateOfDeath` property is mandatory and should be formatted `yyyy-MM-dd`.

-If no record exists with the specified TRN, a `404 Not Found` status code will be returned.
+If no record exists with the specified TRN, a `400 Bad Request` status code will be returned.

 If the request is valid, a `204 No Content` status code will be returned.